Section 1. Introduction and Overview

 307.1 Presenting annual meeting education sessions, field sessions, and/or tours.
 (Such program proposals are subject to submission deadlines and selection by the ASLA Annual Meeting Education Advisory Committee.)

-307.4 Authoring LATIS (Landscape Architecture Technical Information Series) publications.
+307.3 Authoring or reviewing LATIS (Landscape Architecture Technical Information Series) publications.

-307.6 Developing additional network communications, surveys, and/or publications.
+307.5 Developing additional network communications, surveys, projects, and/or publications.